Jethet/wiki-hh/Various/codeConventionsJS.md

 * global variables should be avoided, but when used should be in ALL_CAPS.

 ## Folder levels
-import from same folder: "./component" import from one level up: "../component" import from two levels up: "../../component"
+import from same folder: ` from "./component"`
+import from one level up: ` from "../component"`
+import from two levels up: ` from "../../component"`